rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 ## 8. Putting Pieces Together: A Tagless Final Approach

-Now that we know all the pieces of a program that connects to a database using Doobie, we can create a more complex example.
+Now that we know all the pieces of a program that connects to a database using doobie, we can create a more complex example.
 For this purpose, we will use the _tagless final_ approach.
 Again, the details of the tagless final approach are far beyond the scope of this tutorial.
 In summary, it's **a technique that allows us to manage dependencies between our components and abstract away the details of the concrete effect implementation**.

 > More on tagless final in the [dedicated article](/articles/tagless-final-in-scala).